brianscan14/FE-1st-Milestone-Project/README.md

 This page is laid out as a standard ‘shop’ page would be, with a filter on the left and items for sale on the right.
 When on mobile these filter options become a modal button in order to not take up screen room when un-clicked.
 The column widths are from bootstrap, 3 on a larger page and 6 on smaller screens.

-The quick view comes on when hovered and will open an image in a new tab, which is desired as the user can see the whole thing as opposed to it being stretched or squashed on a smaller screen.
+The quick view comes on when hovered and will open an image in a fancybox window so that they can swift through the photos.
+This is desired as the user can see the whole thing as opposed to it being stretched or squashed on a smaller screen.
 Items also have a shadow around them when hovered which will allow the user to see which one they are on even more.

 ##### Contact: